bwang1008/TMCompiler/README.md

 Make sure the program contains a main function in the format of `int main()`.
 Ensure this `main` function actually returns an int, such as `return 0;` at the end.

+Use curly braces for every if-else statement and for/while loops, even if they are only one line long.

+Commas can only be used to separate out parameters, whether in defining a function or calling a function.
+I have not included the comma operator, so you can not have two statements separated by a comma, declare multiple variables in the same statement, or use commas in for loops like `for(int i = 0, j = 0; i < 10; i +=1, j += 1)`.

 You can use the provided functions `nextInt`, `printInt`, and `printSpace` for input and output.
 Always use `printSpace()` after every call to `printInt()`.

 You can also use `MEM` as a global `int` array to store information.
 The cost of using bit	`y` of `MEM[x]` is proportional to `(x+y)*(x+y)`, so it is more expensive to request large indices than small indices.
 You can also write comments using line comments `//` as well as block comments `/* ... */`.
 Do not nest block comments.